Megaparsec tutorial

 runParser' myParser (initialState "bbbccc") `failsLeaving` "bbbccc"

-These should by used with runParser'
+These should by used with runParser' or runParserT' which accept custom

 initial state of parser and return its final state (this is what allows us